 Building the Three Gable Timber Frame style Pavilion

 We cut into Connor’s deck and built batter boards to lay out the footings and concrete piers to support the structure.
 I used string drawn over the ledger boards to locate the center of each post.

 The strings are kept taught with bricks.
 They can easily be adjusted or pulled out of the way if needed.

 The string lines are squared so the posts are 10′ x 10′ on center.

-I leveled the tops of all the forms so they would be on the same plane.
+I levelled the tops of all the forms so they would be on the same plane.
 I used a laser level to help with this.

 The pavilion is made from Douglas Fir rough sawn from a local mill.

-The plywood forms are coated on the inside with vegetable oil then cement poured in.
+The plywood forms are coated on the inside with vegetable oil then concrete poured in.

 They are covered with plastic and left to cure for several days.